drone-time/drone-time/README.md

 # drone-time

 Note: very much work in progress.
-I have never put together a software application before so am learning things as I go along.
+I have never put together a software application before and have barely written code so am learning things as I go along.
 I am very open to useful suggestions, criticisms, alterations and contributions.
-I lecture in Physics and Engineering so love IoT.
-This is a learning exercise for myself to know more about building new technologies and in particular building with Ethereum smart-contracts.
+This is a learning exercise for myself to know more about building new technologies and for this in particular building with Ethereum smart-contracts.
 As such I would really appreciate the chance to work and learn together.
 This is intended for people who have similar goals (or of course, those who wish to teach!).

 **Decentralised peer-to-peer robot timesharing**